RubyFocus/Issue1-VariableScope/README.md

 #### The Do’s ####

 1. Make your variable names meaningful.
 The names of your variables should be descriptive of the data assigned to it.
-Not only will it be easier for you to understand what that variable points to, but it will be easier for your co-workers to understand what that variable points to.
-This is considered a good practice and will probably earn you a lot more friends.
+Not only will it be easier for you to understand what that variable points to, but it will be easier for your co-workers to understand what that variable points to, also.

 2. Do use the #local_variables method.
 Variables are subject to scope, whether you like it or not.
 This is a great way to find out what variables are in the scope of the part of the program you are working in.
 Knowing is half the battle.